martinchernyavskiy/Notes/CS/Hardware/ECE 252/Instructions and the Instruction Cycle.md

 - Encoded into instructions which are binary smallest possible unit of work for a processor that represent a single step of a program
 - Instructions that can be executed are defined by ISA
 - Instructions are divided up into fields, each representing info about the instruction
-- *Opcode* field indicated the operation type
+- *Opcode* field indicates the operation type
 - Control Unit knows what needs to be done by analyzing the bits of the instructions